What is PySpark

 I recently had a request to crunch through a huge dataset that had some strange requirements (not so strange actually).
 However, this got me smacking my lips to learn about Spark and actually have a project to show for it.
 I decided to use the bleeding edge.

-The initial set of questins had me asking - how should I allocate the number of nodes in the cluster?
+After a moment of looking at the data I was asking myself - how should I allocate the number of nodes in the cluster?
 How should I split the work?

 What are RDDs?